Business and Economics

 Internship and Directed Study Opportunities

 As a business major, your chances to gain real world learning experiences through internships and directed studies are almost boundless.
-Business students at Cottey have participated in internships at a variety of businesses and organizations including: H&R Block, LPL Financial Services, Nevada Daily Mail Newspaper, City of Nevada Economic Development Board, and Nevada/Vernon County Chamber of Commerce.
+Business students at Cottey have participated in internships at a variety of businesses and organizations including: H&R Block, LPL Financial Services, Nevada Daily Mail Newspaper, City of Nevada Economic Development Board, Mercy Health Systems, Target, and Nevada/Vernon County Chamber of Commerce.
 A successful internship provides students with an opportunity to apply their classroom learning to the workplace.
 Employers and graduate schools agree that students who have put classroom concepts and skills to work in a "real world" environment are more realistic and productive than those who have not.

 Want to have fun and develop your leadership skills and your resume at the same time?
 Then get involved at Cottey College and in the Nevada community.
 Cottey College has more than 35 student clubs and organizations in which to be involved.
 Plus, the Nevada and surrounding community offer an abundance of service and volunteer opportunities.